VerifyTests/Verify/docs/mdsource/clipboard.source.md

 ### Cleanup

 Add a variable named `Verify.DeleteCommand` where `{0}` will be replaced with the file to be cleaned up.

-## Disable Clipboard

-The clipboard behavior can be disabled using the following:

-snippet: DisableClipboardGlobal

 ### For a machine